Up to 60% off sofas & mattresses — limited‑time deals.

 Back Support 3.5 Limited structure; best for relaxed postures

-Seat Depth Fit 3.8 Depth is workable, but the low height changes the feel
+Seat Depth Fit 3.8 Depth works, but low height changes the feel

-Durability 3.6 Fine with rotation; not ideal for heavy daily primary use
+Durability 3.6 Fine with rotation; not built for heavy primary use

 Layout Practicality 4.5 Best small-space option in the set